Banff Writers Group

 • Google Calendar ICS

-Enjoy a drink from the bar, browse a curated selection of books at Pages Books, and immerse yourself in the vibrant literary atmosphere.
-Doors open at 6:15 p.m., readings begin at 7:00 p.m.
-Stay after and mingle with writers and faculty until 9:30 p.m.”
+Enjoy a drink from the bar, hear fresh work, and connect with artists and faculty.
+Doors open at 6:15 p.m., readings begin at 7:00 p.m., and mingling will continue until 9:30 p.m.”

 Hosted by the Banff Centre at CLVB ’33.